josh-wong/josh-wong.github.io/docs/blog/posts/2022-12-month-in-review-december.md

   <figcaption>Panasonic NA-LX127BL-W washer and dryer<br /> machine after installation</figcaption>
 </figure>

 Overall, we're very happy with the Panasonic NA-LX127BL-W washer and dryer machine.
-We've reduced how much time we spend hang drying clothes and saved a lot of time waiting for those clothes to dry.
+We've reduced how much time we spend hanging clothes out to dry and saved a lot of time waiting for those clothes to dry.
 Our clothes also smell much more pleasant and feel a lot softer!

 ## Tried resurrecting a problematic hard drive